Fredda Gibson

 Photo of Fredda Gibson

-Best remembered today as Georgia Gibbs, the professional name which she adopted in 1942, singer Fredda Gibson started her career in the 1930s as a band vocalist.
+Best remembered today as Georgia Gibbs, the professional name which she adopted in 1942, singer Fredda Gibson started her career in the mid-1930s as a band vocalist.
 Narratives on Gibbs often paint a picture of her earlier career as one of little success, but that couldn’t be further from the truth.
 While she did eventually achieve greater fame as Georgia Gibbs, as Fredda Gibson she was a well-known radio singer whose name and picture regularly appeared in newspapers across the country during the late 1930s and early 1940s.
 Often called “the Gibson girl,” her swift rise to fame in 1937 earned her the nickname “Cinderella girl of radio.”

 Early Years